edgelesssys/constellation/rfc/attestation-config.md

 This is because AWS may roll out unanounced/unreleased firmwares.
 Such rollouts should not compromise cluster stability.

-Multiple valid values are required since a cluster may have nodes with different launchmeasurements during a firmware rollout.
+Multiple valid values are required since a cluster may have nodes with different launch-measurements during a firmware rollout.

 Both values should be appliable through `upgrade apply` to easily react to changing measurements during cluster operation.
 ## In our code